 These paper bats will be more than happy hanging out in the entrance of your tent, up in the trees, or above the camp toilet!

 And if there’s no time to make your own Halloween decorations then here are some essentials that you will need to bring with you:

-Use sparingly and these creepy crawlies will be all the more scary – sit them inside shoes, hang in the tent, leave them lurking amongst the camp cookware or suspended from cobwebs.
+Use sparingly to make these creepy crawlies will be all the more scary.
+Sit them inside shoes, hang in the tent, leave them lurking amongst the camp cookware, or suspended from cobwebs.